mariobox/mariosanchez.org/content/post/stoic.md

 ---
-title: "A Guide to the Good Life"
+title: A Guide to the Good Life
-slug: stoic
+description: My takeaways from A Guide to the Good Life-The Ancient Art of Stoic Joy, by William B. Irvine
 date: 2016-05-18
 ---